Large subsets avoiding algebraic patterns: Avoiding non-linear patterns

 \section{Avoiding non-linear patterns}

-In this section, we apply the same method multiple times to address certain questions regarding extensively studied topics.
-Most of the following proofs will be based on transfinite induction and the following lemma.
+In this section, we apply the same method multiple times to address certain questions regarding classical studied topics.
+Most of the following proofs will be based on transfinite induction and the following key lemma.

 \begin{lem} Let $n\in\N^*$ and $\mathcal{A}$, a family of zero sets of nonzero polynomials in $n$ variables such that $|\mathcal{A}|<\mathfrak c$.
 Then $\lambda_*^n(\bigcup_{A\in\mathcal{A}} A)=0$, where $\lambda^n_*$ denotes the $n$-dimensional inner Lebesgue measure. \end{lem}